-In this second post of our three-part series on the New Higher Education Governance Model, we discuss the updated board duties in higher ed and how boards can embrace their new roles and responsibilities as they work to meet the challenges facing colleges and universities today.
+In this second post of our five-part series on Embracing a New Higher Education Governance Model, we discuss the updated board duties in higher ed and how boards can embrace their new roles and responsibilities as they work to meet the challenges facing colleges and universities today.
 As institutions continue to evolve, so must the way boards operate.
 Boards are charged with overseeing an institution’s mission, vision, values, strategic direction, financial health, academic quality, student success, community engagement, diversity, inclusion, research, faculty development, campus safety, and more.
 Evolving with a holistic approach is more important now than it’s ever been.

 As the bar for the performance of colleges and universities goes higher, the pressure also builds on the institutional leaders—and that includes institutional boards of trustees.
 Gone are (or should be) the days when trustees had an easy role where they rubberstamped the president’s recommendations and enjoyed perks of the job, like prime athletic seating.